Saptarshi767/Flight_System/USER_GUIDE.md

 **Route Analysis**:
 - "What's the best time to fly from Mumbai to Delhi?"
 - "Which route has the most delays?"
-- "Compare Air India vs IndiGo performance"
+- "Compare airline performance between different carriers"
 - "Show me the most reliable flights"

 **Network Analysis**: